abdullahmorrison/stonks-assignment-frontend/README.md

 ### Challenges
 The last 20% of work took 80% of the time to complete.
 Cleaning up the code and putting the functionality into hooks to make it easier to read was the most challenging part.
 However, once I did it to one hook, it was much easier to do it to others.

-The code clean up has made it simple to add the bonus feature of recommending emotes, but I ran out of time and I'm happy with what I have now.
+The code clean up has made it simple to add the feature of recommending emotes.

 Overall, this was a fun project. :)